-Percentage of last year's class who secured jobs, admission to graduate and professional schools, fellowships and scholarships, military service or volunteer service within nine months of graduation
+Percentage of last year's class months

+who secured jobs, admission to graduate schools, fellowships and scholarships, military or volunteer service within nine

 At Colgate University, students learn how to thrive in work and life as critical thinkers.
 Graduates have confidence, perspective, and remarkable academic preparation.
 That is the value of a Colgate liberal arts education, where the outcome is reflected in one's income and an ability to grow, lead, prosper, and change society.
 These are the skills demanded by the top employers, graduate schools, and professional schools.
 They have come to expect them from those who go to Colgate, which has a scale and curriculum unlike any in America.